House of Hohenzollern: County of Zollern

 Zollern, from 1218 Hohenzollern, was a county of the Holy Roman Empire.
 Later its capital was Hechingen.

 The Hohenzollerns named their estates after Hohenzollern Castle in the Swabian Alps.
 The Hohenzollern Castle lies on an 855 meters high mountain called Hohenzollern.
 It still belongs to the family today.

 The dynasty was first mentioned in 1061.
 According to the medieval chronicler Berthold of Reichenau, Burkhard I, Count of Zollern (de Zolorin) was born before 1025 and died in 1061.
+In 1560, at the behest of Karl I, Count of Hohenzollern, the historian Johann Basilius Herold invented Tassilo, Count of Zollern as the legendary progenitor of the dynasty, an alleged grandson of Charlemagne, although his existence was disproven in the 19th century.
+Burkhard I is therefore the first historically attested member of the dynasty.

 In 1095, Count Adalbert of Zollern founded the Benedictine monastery of Alpirsbach, situated in the Black Forest.

 The Zollerns received the Graf title from Emperor Henry V in 1111.

 As loyal vassals of the Swabian Hohenstaufen dynasty, they were able to significantly enlarge their territory.
 Count Frederick III (c.
 1139) accompanied Emperor Frederick Barbarossa against Henry the Lion in 1180, and through his marriage was granted the Burgraviate of Nuremberg by Emperor Henry VI in 1192.
 In about 1185, he married Sophia of Raabs, the daughter of Conrad II, Burgrave of Nuremberg.
 After the death of Conrad II who left no male heirs, Frederick III was granted Nuremberg as Burgrave Frederick I.

 In 1218, the burgraviate passed to Frederick's elder son Conrad I; he thereby became the ancestor of the Franconian Hohenzollern branch, which acquired the Electorate of Brandenburg in 1415.